scottgal/mostlylucid.dse/code_evolver/TODAYS_WORK_SUMMARY.md

 **Stabilization Day was a success!**

-We built a complete quality assurance and workflow visualization system.
-Code Evolver can now:
+We built a complete quality assurance and workflow visualization system. mostlylucid DiSE can now:

 - ✅ Test itself automatically
 - ✅ Optimize tools based on usage